Skip to content

 app.use(express.json());

-app.post('/webhooks/avara', async (req: Request, res: Response) => {
+app.post("/webhooks/avara", async (req: Request, res: Response) => {

-const event = req.body as StudyAccessRequestedWebhookEvent;
+const event = client.webhooks.unwrap(req.body, req.headers);

-if (event.type === 'study.access_requested') {
+if (event.type === "study.access_requested") {

 const { studyId, studyInstanceUid } = event.data;